c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

 metrics_vcftools_missing_indiv
 ------------------------------

 vcftools: --missing_indv: Generates a file reporting the missingness on a per-individual basis.
 The file has the suffix ".imiss".
 input: bgzipped vcf file
 ouput: missingness flat file

 metrics_vcftools_depth_indiv
 ----------------------------

 vcftools: --depth: Generates a file containing the mean depth per individual.
 This file has the suffix ".idepth".
 input: bgzipped vcf file
 ouput: idepth flat file

 metrics_gatk_sample_fingerprint
 -------------------------------

 CheckFingerprint (Picard)
 Checks the sample identity of the sequence/genotype data in the provided file (SAM/BAM or VCF) against a set of known genotypes in the supplied genotype file (in VCF format).
 input: sample SAM/BAM or VCF
 output: fingerprint file

 metrics_gatk_cluster_fingerprint
 --------------------------------

-CheckFingerprint (Picard)
+CheckFingerprint (Picard).
 Checks the sample identity of the sequence/genotype data in the provided file (SAM/BAM or VCF) against a set of known genotypes in the supplied genotype file (in VCF format).
 input: sample SAM/BAM or VCF
 output: fingerprint file